How to Prevent Computer Overheating and Keep Your PC Cool

-Positive airflow is when cool, outside air is rushed into the system.
-Negative airflow is when hot, inside air is rushed outward.
-Aim for neutral airflow, wherein an equal amount of cool air is rushed in and hot air is exhausted out.
+Positive airflow is when the cool, outside air rushes into the system.
+Negative airflow is when hot, inside air rushes outward.
+Aim for neutral airflow, wherein an equal amount of cool air is rushed in and the hot air is exhausted out.
 If you’re ever confused about how to orient your case fan, there should be an indicator on the fan itself to show which way air is being directed.

 Reapply Thermal Paste

-Pre-built PC users could care less about thermal paste, but a quality thermal paste (UK) is crucial for proper temperature readings.
-Thermal paste fills in the space between the heat-sink and the component.
-The heat-sink distributes the heat created by your PC components to metal sheets.
+Thermal paste fills in the space between the heatsink and the processor chip.
+The heatsink distributes the heat created by your PC components to metal sheets.
 The metal sheets are then cooled off by fans.

 Buy Larger Fans